4 Reasons People Don’t Buy Life Insurance

 If you don't have a clue about which type of policy is right for you, or how much life insurance you need, join the club.
 Few of us truly understand life insurance: why we need it, what type of policy is best, how much we need, when and how benefits are paid, how benefits may be taxed and more.
 That's OK.

 It's not your job to know everything about life insurance.
-A professional can guide you through the process of selecting the policy that best suits your needs, budget and objectives and can answer your questions.
+A financial advisor can guide you through the process of selecting the policy that suits your needs, budget and objectives and can answer your questions.

 The bottom line

 It's easy to understand why people tend to put off purchasing the life insurance they know they need.
 But look at it this way: buying life insurance is one way you can help secure your family's financial future.
-And what could be better than knowing your loved ones will be protected, even when you're no longer around to take care of them?
+And what's better than knowing your loved ones could be more protected, even when you're no longer around to take care of them?

 Article Prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2020.
 September 2020